Tourism 2030 Strategy

 About Tourism 2030

 In 2019-20, Austrade, in conjunction with Tourism Australia, was developing Australia’s next national long-term tourism strategy.
 It was being developed in cooperation with state and territory governments and the tourism industry.
-While Government did not formally announced a name for the new strategy, for ease of reference development work was carried out under the heading of Tourism 2030.
+While Government did not formally announce a name for the new strategy, for ease of reference development work was carried out under the heading of Tourism 2030.

 This work was placed on hold while industry and government focused on recovery from the impacts of COVID-19.
 The work of Tourism 2030 will now be incorporated into Reimagining the Visitor Economy

 Tourism 2030 development timeframe

 Consultation on development of Tourism 2030

 Building on the work of the Beyond Tourism 2020 Steering Committee, further consultation was undertaken to build shared ownership of the strategy and ensure alignment with state and territory strategies.